Skip to content

 • iam:AddUserToGroup - add self to a more privileged group

-The principal can pass a privileged role to an AWS service that executes code.
+The principal can pass a privileged role to an AWS service that executes code, or swap the role on an existing instance profile.

 • PassRole + Lambda (lambda:CreateFunction + lambda:InvokeFunction)